-It is with great pleasure that I submit the annual report of the Kansas City, Missouri Board of Police Commissioners' Office of Community Complaints ("OCC"), for the period from January 1, 2016 to December 31, 2016.
+It is with great pleasure that I submit the annual report of the Kansas City, Missouri Board of Police Commissioners' Office of Community Complaints (OCC), for the period from January 1, 2017 to December 31, 2017.
+Data in the OCC's report includes information pertaining to the review of allegations of misconduct against members of the Kansas City, Missouri Police Department (Department).